Regulars will know that we have taken issue with Creative Scotland (CS) over its funding of private company Sandstone Press.

 Its Companies House filings were inaccurate and misleading regarding its ownership.

-CS knew that the company was in a cash flow crisis.
+CS knew that the company was in a cash crisis.

-In addition to all of the above, Sandstone’s net assets had reduced by £0.92m (pre CS funding) in its last accounts.
-It had made substantial losses in the previous two years even with funding, as CS recognised.
+In addition to all of the above, Sandstone’s net assets had reduced by £0.92m (pre CS funding) in its last accounts having made substantial losses in the previous two years even with funding, as CS recognised.

 The only mitigation provided was Sandstone’s non-exec, whose resignation the company had covered up (and continued to cover up until June 2020).
-Even had CS not been aware of her resignation, Companies House records showed it to be the case.
+Even had CS not been aware of her resignation, Companies House records showed it.

 Miscategorising the project as Medium Risk by giving it 1/2 on a scale of 0-2 (effectively 67%) put public funds at risk.
-This was clearly a High Risk project that CS’s Staff Handbook required rating as 0/2, but that would have made it extremely difficult to fund.
+This was a High Risk project that CS’s Staff Handbook required rating as 0/2, but that would have made it extremely difficult to fund, so CS ignored reality.

 CS ignored the application’s myriad failings and the company’s deceit.
 It funded the company despite the application, not because of it.